Fast Facts about Watson

 We offer degree programs in the following areas:

-We attract a diverse group of students from all over the world, and currently have more than 1,900 undergraduates, 400 students pursuing their master’s degrees and more than 200 doctoral students.
+We attract a diverse group of students from all over the world, and in 2013-14 had 1,921 undergraduates, 571 students pursuing their master’s degrees and more than 252 doctoral students.

 Research programs play an integral role in both graduate and undergraduate studies at Watson, with more than 100 graduate students supported on sponsored research awards.
 Research projects span the disciplines and often lead to breakthrough results.